Team manager overview

 Core responsibilities & instructions

-Coordinate Game Day Volunteers: As Team Manager, you are responsible for running and maintaining a schedule for two required roles at each game: Score Keeper (home games only) and CHILL Manager (all games).
+As Team Manager, you are responsible for running and maintaining a schedule for two required roles at each regular season game: Score Keeper (home games only) and CHILL Manager (all games).

 - Important: Team Managers cannot serve as CHILL Managers (league rule).